Refurbishment of EuroAirport’s main runway

 Schedule & construction organisation

-The construction site base was established on temporarily used agricultural land, which will be returned to its original condition by 2027 at the latest.
+The construction site base was established on temporarily used agricultural land.
+This land will be restored to its original condition by 2027 at the latest.
+An archaeological survey of the planned construction area was conducted as early as the end of 2023.

 Contracted construction companies